-Policy 1 - Enhance and protect the existing residential areas while allowing flexibility in residential parcels having Shea frontage.
+POLICY 1 -Enhance and protect the existing residential areas while allowing flexibility in residential parcels having Shea frontage.

-Response: The proposal includes a new multi-family residential development that will enhance, support, and benefit the adjacent and nearby hospital campus, medical office facilities, commercial centers and City library and recreational elements including the north end of the city's greenbelt.
-The new residential, mixed-use project will not impact established single-family neighborhoods and will provide for an appropriately sized project with no impacts to the Shea Boulevard scenic corridor.
-The internal nature of the Property, off Shea Boulevard, will create an appropriate amount of density to re-energize and support the mainly commercial mixed-use core at the Loop 101 freeway and Shea Boulevard.
+Response: The proposal includes a new mixed-use multi-family residential development that will enhance, support, and benefit the adjacent and nearby hospital campus, medical office facilities, commercial centers and City library and recreational elements including the north end of the green belt.
+The new residential, mixed-use project will not impact established single-family neighborhoods and will provide for an appropriate density with no impacts to the Shea Boulevard scenic corridor.
+The internal nature of the Property, off Shea Boulevard, will create an appropriate amount of density to support the successful mainly non-residential mixed-use core at the Loop 101 freeway and Shea Boulevard.
 The placement of this new type of residential development in this location will add to the variety of housing choices supporting this Shea Area Plan goal.